-HEE working across Kent, Surrey and Sussex (KSS) Primary Care Department supports the I&R scheme locally in conjunction with HEEs National Recruitment Office (NRO).
+HEE Primary Care Department, working across Kent, Surrey and Sussex (KSS), supports the I&R scheme locally in conjunction with HEEs National Recruitment Office (NRO).

-Applications are welcome from those working as a general practitioner overseas having never worked as a GP within the NHS, or to those coming back to general practice after a break.
+Applications are welcome from those working as a general practitioner from abroad, or having never worked as a GP within the NHS, or to those coming back to general practice after a break.
 The application and assessment processes are managed centrally through the NRO.

 If you live in or near Kent, Surrey and Sussex and would like to complete your GP placement within our footprint, HEE KSS wishes to support you.
 Once you have applied through the national website, our local office will receive your details.

-Once KSS received an applications, the individual will be contacted by a senior Educator – usually the Patch Associate GP Dean, to arrange an interview to discuss his/her situation and educational requirements from the scheme.
-Additionally, at this stage individuals will be asked for their preferred geographical area for the GP placement.
+Once HEE KSS receives an application, the individual will be contacted by a senior Educator (usually the Patch Associate GP Dean) to arrange an interview to discuss their situation and educational requirements from the scheme.
+At this stage, individuals will be asked for their preferred geographical area for the GP placement.

 Further information on the I&R scheme